digital-asset/daml/docs/source/json-api/production-setup.rst

 Consult your database vendor's JDBC driver documentation to learn how to specify a JDBC connection string that suits your needs.

-The ``start-mode`` is a custom parameter defined by the query store configuration itself which allows to deal with the initialization and usage of the database which backs the query store.
+The ``start-mode`` is a custom parameter defined by the query store configuration itself which allows one to deal with the initialization and usage of the database which is backing the query store.

 Depending on how you prefer to operate it, you can either choose to:

-* run the *HTTP JSON API* server with ``start-mode=create-only`` and a user that has exclusive rights to creating the tables needed for the query store to operate and then start it again with ``start-mode=start-only`` with a user that can use those tables but not apply schema changes, or
+* run the *HTTP JSON API* server with ``start-mode=create-only`` with a user that has exclusive table-creating rights that are required for the query store to operate, and then start it once more with ``start-mode=start-only`` with a user that can use the aforementioned tables, but that cannot apply schema changes
 * run the *HTTP JSON API* server with a user that can both create and use the query store tables by passing ``start-mode=create-and-start``

-When restarting the *HTTP JSON API* server after the schema has been already created, it's safe to always use ``start-mode=start-only``.
+When restarting the *HTTP JSON API* server after a schema has already been created, it's safe practice to always use ``start-mode=start-only``.

-.. note:: The full list of query store configuration flags supported can be seen by running ``daml json-api --help``.
+.. note:: You can see the full list of query store configuration flags supported by running ``daml json-api --help``.

 Data Continuity
 ---------------

-The query store is a cache, which means that it's perfectly fine to drop it as the data it contains it's a subset of what can be safely recovered from the ledger.
+The query store is a cache.
+This means that it's perfectly fine to drop it as the data it contains is a subset of what can safely be recovered from the ledger.

 As such, the query store does not provide data continuity guarantees across versions and furthermore doesn't guarantee that a query store initialized with a previous version of the *HTTP JSON API* will be able to work with a newer version.

-However, the *HTTP JSON API* is able to tolerate working with query stores initialized by a previous version of the software as long as the underlying schema did not change.
+However, the *HTTP JSON API* is able to tolerate working with query stores initialized by a previous version of the software so long as the underlying schema did not change.

-The query store keeps track of the schema version under which it was initialized and refuses to start if a new schema is detected when running with a newer version.
+The query store keeps track of the schema version under which it was initialized and refuses to start if a new schema is detected when it's run with a newer version.

-To evolve, the operator of the *HTTP JSON API* query store needs to drop the database used to hold the *HTTP JSON API* query store and create a new one (consult your database vendor's documentation as to how this ought to be done) and then proceed to create and start the server using either ``start-mode=create-only`` and ``start-mode=start-only`` or ``start-mode=create-and-start`` as described above, depending on your preferred production setup.
+To evolve, the operator of the *HTTP JSON API* query store needs to drop the database used to hold the *HTTP JSON API* query store, needs to create a new one (consult your database vendor's documentation as to how this should be done), and then, depending on the operator's preferred production setup, should proceed to create and start the server using either ``start-mode=create-only`` & ``start-mode=start-only`` or only with ``start-mode=create-and-start`` as described above.

 Security and Privacy
 ********************

 For an *HTTP JSON API* server, all data is maintained by the operator of the deployment.
-Thus, it is their responsibility to ensure that the data abides by the necessary regulations and confidentiality expectations.
+Thus, it is the operator's responsibility to ensure that the data contained abides by the necessary regulations and confidentiality expectations.

-It is recommended to use the tools documented by PostgreSQL to protect data at rest and using a secure communication channel between the *HTTP JSON API* server and the PostgreSQL server.
+We recommend using the tools documented by PostgreSQL to protect data at rest, and using a secure communication channel between the *HTTP JSON API* server and the PostgreSQL server.

-To protect data in transit and over untrusted networks, the *HTTP JSON API* server provides TLS support, to enable TLS you need to specify the private key for your server and the certificate chain via the below config block specifying the ``cert-chain-file``, ``private-key-file``, you can also set a custom root CA certificate used to validate client certificates via ``trust-collection-file`` parameter.
+To protect data in transit and over untrusted networks, the *HTTP JSON API* server provides TLS support.
+To enable TLS you need to specify both the private key for your server and the certificate chain via the below config block that specifies the ``cert-chain-file``, ``private-key-file``.
+You can also set a custom root CA certificate that will be used to validate client certificates via the ``trust-collection-file`` parameter.

 .. code-block:: none